sgnix/nike-challenge/README.md

-# Trimet Vehicles Near You
+# TriMet Vehicles Near You

 This is a serverless single-page application for Web and Mobile.
-Its purpose is to show all Trimet vehicles within a radius of 3 miles of your location.
+Its purpose is to show all TriMet vehicles within a radius of 3 miles of your location.

 ## Live Example